vsingh55/Hashnode_Blogs_Backup/cls2i2htj000109jkf9yc4w3u.md

 ---
-title: "M.1: Essential Commands"
+title: "1.9 Sort and Uniq- Comparing and Manipulating File Content"
 datePublished: Sat Jul 22 2023 18:30:00 GMT+0000 (Coordinated Universal Time)
 cuid: cls2i2htj000109jkf9yc4w3u
 slug: m1-essential-commands-1-1-1-1-1-1
 cover: https://cdn.hashnode.com/res/hashnode/image/upload/v1706748526638/21cc85d7-ab50-457e-b6bd-08d909fdf7be.png
-tags: linux, devops, linux-for-beginners, linux-basics, 90daysofdevops
+tags: linux, devops, linux-for-beginners, linux-basics, 90daysofdevops, trainwithshubham

 ---

-# Comparing and Manipulating File Content with Sort and Uniq
+## Comparing and Manipulating File Content with Sort and Uniq

 Continuing our exploration of command-line file manipulation, this part of the blog focuses on the `sort` and `uniq` commands.
 We'll delve into how these commands, when paired with regular expressions, can efficiently compare and manipulate file content.